 plan to avoid unnecessary or prolonged exposure to real and artificial sunlight and to wear protective clothing, sunglasses, and sunscreen with an SPF of 15 or higher, especially if you sunburn easily.
 Also avoid prolonged exposure to cold or wind.
 Adapalene may make your skin sensitive to sunlight or extreme weather.

 do not use hot wax to remove unwanted hair during your treatment with adapalene.

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Apply the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not apply a double dose to make up for a missed one.

 What side effects can this medication cause?

-Although side effects from thyroid are not common, they can occur.
+Adapalene may cause side effects.
+The following symptoms are likely to affect your skin during the first 2-4 weeks of treatment.
 Tell your doctor if any of these symptoms are severe or do not go away: